rodrimaia/autodoist/README.md

 # Executing Autodoist

-You can run Autodoist from any system that supports Python.
+You can run Autodoist from any system that supports Python and uv.

 ## Running Autodoist

 Autodoist will read your environment to retrieve your Todoist API key and additional arguments.
-In order to run on Windows/Linux/Mac OSX you can use the following command lines.
+After installing dependencies with `uv sync --frozen`, you can run it on Windows/Linux/Mac OSX with the following command lines.

 If you want to enable labelling mode, run with the `-l` argument:

-    python autodoist.py -a <API Key> -l <LABEL_NAME>
+    uv run python autodoist.py -a <API Key> -l <LABEL_NAME>

 If you want to enable regeneration of sub-tasks in recurring lists, run with the `-r` argument followed by a mode number for the overall functionality (1: no regeneration, 2: regenerate all, 3: regenerate only if all sub-tasks are completed):

-    python autodoist.py -a <API Key> -r <NUMBER>
+    uv run python autodoist.py -a <API Key> -r <NUMBER>

 If you want to enable an alternative end-of-day, run with the `-e` argument and a number from 1 to 24 to specify which hour:

-    python autodoist.py -a <API Key> -e <NUMBER>
+    uv run python autodoist.py -a <API Key> -e <NUMBER>

 These modes can be run individually, or combined with each other.